Melvynx/ReactTools/README.md

-# ⚡️ Melvyn Webiste ⚡️
+# ⚡️ React Tools ⚡️

-> Learn React 🌐

-It's an Home Page with three tools.
+> It's an Home Page with three tools.

+### Motivation

+To learn React and API with Firebase and Github api.

 ## 1. Random Sentence